DurgeshTamhane/DurgeshTamhane.github.io/_projects/wheel-misalignment-detection.md

 author_profile: true
 date: 2023-12-10
 description: "A low-cost magnetic sensor-based system to detect camber and toe misalignment in wheels."
 use_math: true
 ---

-This project explores a **magnetic sensor-based technique for detecting wheel misalignment**, focusing on **toe** and **camber** angles.
+This project explores a **magnetic sensor–based technique for detecting wheel misalignment**, focusing on **toe** and **camber** angles.
 Misalignment can affect vehicle performance, safety, and tire wear.
 Traditional alignment machines are bulky and expensive.
 This work demonstrates how a compact magnetometer setup can reliably measure misalignments.

 ## Experimental Setup
 A custom apparatus was developed to hold the wheel and allow controlled misalignment in both toe and camber orientations.
 A permanent magnet was mounted on the rim while a **magnetometer** was positioned strategically to capture variations in magnetic flux as the wheel rotated (Fig. 1).
 The setup allowed repeatable introduction of misalignment angles and real-time data acquisition.

 ![Experimental apparatus](/files/projects/images/WHEEL_APPA.png)
 *Fig. 1.
 Experimental setup for measuring toe and camber misalignments.*

 ## Magnetometer Calibration
 To establish the sensor’s response, the magnetic field was recorded as a function of the distance from the magnet.
-As expected, the field intensity decayed exponentially with distance, and the curve fitting achieved an excellent coefficient of determination ($R^2 = 0.99973$) (Fig. 2).
+As expected for a dipole source, the field intensity **followed a power-law decay with distance** (approximately $B \propto r^{-3}$), and the curve fitting achieved an excellent coefficient of determination of $R^2 = 0.99973$ (Fig. 2).

 ![Magnetic field vs distance](/files/projects/images/b_VS_DIST.png)
 *Fig. 2.
 Magnetic field decay with distance from the magnet.*